TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

   <details>
    <summary><inst>⚠️Warning/Caution⚠️</inst></summary>
-   <p> Interacting / Disturbing / Interupting me its a extreme caution, I might bite you if YOU dot that.</p>
+   <p>Interacting / Disturbing / Interrupting me is an extreme caution; I might bite you if YOU do that.</p>
-   <p>Might think your cool and awesome.</p>
+   <p>Might think you're cool and awesome.</p>
-   <p>I sleep peacefully, drawing peacefully, play peacefully and listen to music peacefully.
-But sometimes people might disturb either interupt me.</p>
+   <p>I sleep peacefully, draw peacefully, play peacefully, and listen to music peacefully.
+But sometimes people might disturb or interrupt me for no reason.</p>
-   <p>My brain might feel dizzy meaning i feel tired.</p>
+   <p>My brain might feel fuzzy, meaning I feel tired.</p>
-   <p>Don't copy either cover my Spike cosplay whenever im afk or semi-afk</p>
+   <p>Don't copy either cover my Spike cosplay whenever I'm AFK or semi-AFK.</p>
-   <p>Might be aggresive or get snap if you bully or roast random people sitting either cuddeling with me.</p>
+   <p>Might be aggressive or get snappy if you bully or roast random people sitting or cuddling with me.</p>
-   <p>Feeling tired about my school works and stuffs.</p>
+   <p>Feeling tired about my schoolwork and stuff.</p>
-   <p>If your trying to flex me with your peak skins when im active, i really don't care.</p>
+   <p>If you're trying to flex on me with your peak skins when I'm active, I really don't care.</p>
-   <p>Don't be rude to random people sitting or cuddeling with me.</p>
+   <p>Don't be rude to random people whenever they are sitting or cuddling with me.</p>
-   <p>Be kind to my friends and random peoples.</p>
+   <p>Be kind to my friends and random people.</p>
-   <p>I'll think of my mind if your cool, awesome, good or bad.</p>
+   <p>I'll make up my mind if you're cool, awesome, good, or bad.</p>
    <p>Do not ship TWILIGHT AND SPIKE.
-I do not like that ship because Twilight and Spike are friends either familys.</p>
+I do not like that ship because Twilight and Spike are friends.</p>